 Smart food markets for the future

 When you hear about an open-air food market, you think of a dirty and congested place.
-However, the latest trends in this sector are making of ultra-modern facilities.
+However, the latest trends in this sector is making of ultra-modern market facilities.
 An example is the Kikuyu market or the Nairobi farmers market.
 Both are in busy suburb town on the outskirts of Kenya’s capital, Nairobi.
 The smart food markets are secure and safe place for you to tour and shop.
 As a smart project for the future, they prides in hygiene, safety and cleanliness.

 What is a smart food market?

 This article is a highlight of the key features of a smart market.
 You can define a smart food market as an ultra-modern shopping facility which has green and circular economy features.
 It supports sustainable business models.
 The traders enjoy a conducive environment.
 In summary, they are investments you needed to transform the old-style (open-air) markets to smart ones like the Nairobi farmers market in Runda estate, Kiambu Road.
 They include rainwater collection, use of solar energy and cold storage solutions.

 Inadequate supply of clean water is a big challenge in most businesses and households.
 Yet most parts of Kenya receive ample rainfall.
 It is a chance for modern markets to collect and use rainwater.
 To do it, they will have to install underground and overhead rainwater storage tanks.